Bachelor's Degree Requirements

 Honors at Graduation

-Honors at graduation shall be granted to students who graduate with a baccalaureate degree within the following cumulative grade point average (GPA) range after final grades are posted:
+Honors at graduation shall be granted to students who graduate with a baccalaureate degree within the following cumulative grade point average (GPA) range after final grades are posted (EM 24-044).

 Honors in General Education and Honors in the Major

-If you are graduating with Honors in General Education and/or honors in your major, please check with an Honors Program advisor for approval procedures.
+If you are graduating with Honors in General Education, please check with an Honors Program advisor for approval procedures.
+Honors in the Major is not part of the Honors Program.
+Each department administers its own program.
+Please contact your major department or major advisor.

 Debts Owed the University

-You will not graduate if you owe money to the University.
-Be sure to check with departments to learn if you owe money for equipment, books, fines, or other fees.
+You will not be awarded your diploma if you owe money to the University.
+Be sure to check for holds in your Student Center to learn if you owe money for equipment, books, fines, or other fees.

 Misspelled Names and Incorrect Addresses